thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Validity

 No maximum validity period is mandated.
+Validity values are expressed as UTCTime in notBefore and notAfter fields, as mandated in {{!RFC5280}}.

+In many cases it is necessary to indicate that a certificate does not expire.
+This is likely to be the case for manufacturer-provisioned certificates.
+RFC 5280 provides a simple solution to convey the fact that a certificate has no well-defined expiration date by setting the notAfter to the GeneralizedTime value of 99991231235959Z.

 ### subjectPublicKeyInfo

 The SubjectPublicKeyInfo structure indicates the algorithm and any associated